Icinga/icingaweb2/doc/06-Security.md

 [winadmin]
 users = "jdoe, janedoe"
 groups = "admin"
-permissions = "config/*, module/monitoring, monitoring/commands/schedule-check"
+permissions = "config/*, module/icingadb, icingadb/command/schedule-check"
 refusals = "config/authentication"
-monitoring/filter/objects = "host_name=*win*"
+icingadb/filter/objects = "host.name=*win*"
 ```

 This describes a role with the name `winadmin`.
 The users `jdoe` and `janedoe` are members of it.
 Just like the
 members of group `admin` are.
 Full configuration access is granted, except of the authentication configuration,
 which is forbidden.
-It also grants access to the *monitoring* module which includes the ability to re-schedule
+It also grants access to the *icingadb* module which includes the ability to re-schedule
 checks, but only on objects related to hosts whose name contain `win`.

 #### Syntax